didac-alonso/iGO/README.md

 ## iGo module

-This module integrates all the funcionalities concerning the Barcelona map and its traffic.
+This module integrates all the functionalities concerning the Barcelona map and its traffic.
 Its goal is to get both information and merge them into one unique graph where the notion of itime (smart time) is calculated.
 Moreover, once this is done, its mission is to help the Bot module with tasks like finding the shortest path from an origin to a destination or showing the current location of the user.

-It also incorporates some methods to visualize in a map the data given from OSMnx (the graph of Barcelona) and the local government: that is, the traffic in Barcelona and the streets where the local government monitors congestions (sometimes, no data can be given).
+It also incorporates some methods to visualise in a map the data given from OSMnx (the graph of Barcelona) and the local government: that is, the traffic in Barcelona and the streets where the local government monitors congestions (sometimes, no data can be given).

 The main library used in this module is OSMnx.
 It is used to extract the graph from Barcelona in OpenStreetMap, incorporate the new attribute itime into the graph and get the shortest path using the latter, among others.